Section 10 of 15

-Some words and phrases have special meanings when talking about hazardous materials.
+Some words and phrases have special meanings when talking about HazMat.
 Some of these may differ from meanings you are used to.
 The words and phrases in this section may be on your test.
-The meanings of other important words are in the glossary at the end of Section 9.
+The meanings of other important words are in the Glossary at the end of Section 9.

 A material’s hazard class reflects the risks associated with it.
 There are 9 different hazard classes.
 The types of materials included in these 9 classes are in Figure 9.1.

-A shipping paper describes the hazardous materials being transported.
+A shipping paper describes the HazMat being transported.
 Shipping orders, bills of lading, and manifests are all shipping papers.
 Figure 9.6 shows an example of a shipping paper.

-After an accident or hazardous materials spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
-Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
+After an accident or HazMat spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
+Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what HazMat is being carried.
+Your life, and the lives of others, may depend on quickly locating the HazMat shipping papers.
 For that reason the rules require:

 |9||–||Miscellaneous Hazardous Materials||Polychlorinated Biphenyls (PCB)|

-- Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers.
+- Shippers to describe HazMat correctly and include an emergency response telephone number on shipping papers.

-- Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.
+- Carriers and drivers to quickly identify HazMat shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.

-- Drivers to keep hazardous materials shipping papers in or on:
+- Drivers to keep HazMat shipping papers in or on:

 — A pouch on the driver’s door.